SahilPednekar12/Student-Burnout-Prediction/README.md

 If you found this project useful:

-⭐ Star the repository
+- ⭐ Star the repository

-🍴 Fork the repository
+- 🍴 Fork the repository

-📢 Share with others
+- 📢 Share the project

 ---

 ## 📜 License

 This project is licensed under the MIT License.

+Feel free to use and modify it for learning and educational purposes.